Real racers aren't afraid of a little rain.

 How to run a fast lap in the wet

-driving wet lap2Securing the best possible lap time, in the rain, requires drivers to take a unique approach.
+Securing the best possible lap time, in the rain, requires drivers to take a unique approach.
 It's as much about mastering the kart as it is mastering the track.

 In order to maximise traction, you should alter your racing line and utilise the outer sections of the track.
 The most important tip is to stay smooth, brake early and accelerate out of the corner.

 Take extra care when accelerating and braking in the wet.
-Push the accelerator too aggressively and you're likely to spin your wheels.
-Hit the brakes too hard and you risk locking up.
+Push the accelerator too aggressively, and you're likely to spin your wheels.
+Hit the brakes too hard, and you risk locking up.

 The karts don't slow down in wet conditions

 Wet laps are slower than dry laps, that's just a fact.
-In the wet there is less traction, you're more likely to slide, and you can't accelerate as hard (not unless you want to spin).
+In the wet there is less grip, you're more likely to slide, and you can't accelerate as hard (not unless you want to spin).

 In the wet, you can still hit the top speed of 75km/h, if you dare.
 Ensure you allow extra time for braking before heading into corners or you could end up wet, off the track and stuck in the mud.

-Get wet weather ready with the right gear
+Get wet weather-ready with the right gear

 The karts at Ace Karts are designed to keep the driver dry when the track is wet.
 Of course, if it's still raining when you take to the track, well, you're going to get wet.